 Community Food Systems

-This Extension program addresses issues at the intersection of communities, food, and agriculture.
-It employs a holistic, interdisciplinary approach that fosters inclusive and sustainable development and promotes health and wellbeing.
+This extension program addresses issues at the intersection of communities, food and agriculture.
+It employs a holistic, interdisciplinary approach that fosters sustainable development and promotes health and wellbeing.

 Foodways & Argentina: For the Love of Empanadas (Kentucky 4-H Global Education Curriculum)